Sorry, you need to enable JavaScript to visit this website.

 The Youth Parliament is an educational programme to promote citizenship, which aims to boost the interest of young people in civic and political participation.

-Approved by Resolution no. 42/2006, of 2nd June, the Youth Parliament programme is an initiative of the Portuguese Parliament, whose implementation is developed in partnership with the following entities: the Portuguese Institute of Sports and Youth; the Ministry of Education; the Ministry of Foreign Affairs; the Regional Secretariats of Education and Youth of Madeira and the Azores.
+Approved by Resolution no. 42/2006, of 2 June, the Youth Parliament programme is an initiative of the Portuguese Parliament, developed in partnership with the following entities: the Portuguese Institute of Sport and Youth; the Ministry of Education; the Ministry of Foreign Affairs; the Regional Secretariats of Education and Youth of Madeira and Azores.

-It is intended for young people attending the 2nd and 3rd cycle levels of basic education and attending high school (secondary education).
+It is intended for young people from 5th to 12th grade schooling.
 The Youth Parliament programme is an initiative that takes place in the country’s public, private and cooperative education, and in Portuguese communities inside and outside Europe.

 The programme includes three stages during the school year.
-The third stage takes place in the Parliament, where elected young deputies meet, at a national level, representing each district or autonomous region.
-In this meeting, after a debate in committees and plenary, the final recommendation on the issue of that Youth Parliament’s edition is approved.
+The third stage takes place in the Parliament, where elected young members of parliament meet, at national level, representing each district or autonomous region.
+In this meeting, after a committee and plenary debate, the final recommendation on the issue of that Youth Parliament’s edition is approved.

 Euroschool Competition (Concurso Euroescola)